SimonSchubert/Restkid/README.md

 ## Todo v1.0

-- Import collections from other tools like Postman and Pawn
+* Import collections from other tools like Postman and Pawn
-- Edit/Add collections within the app
+* Edit/Add collections within the app
-- Bundle .kexe to exe/application/sh
+* Bundle .kexe to exe/application/sh
-- App Icon
+* App Icon
-- App menu in statusbar
+* App menu in statusbar
-  - About
+  * About
-  - Settings
+  * Settings
-  - Check for update
+  * Check for update
-  - ...
+  * ...

-#### Blocked by upstream
-- ScrollView for request buttons on the left side
+* [blocked] ScrollView for request buttons on the left side
-- TreeView to display an interactive Json response (+ and - buttons)
+* [blocked] TreeView to display an interactive Json response (+ and - buttons)

 ## Todo v1.x

-- Export request to code for most common frameworks (e.g. ktor,retrofit,curl)
+* Export request to code for most common frameworks (e.g. ktor,retrofit,curl)
-- Export json response to classes for most common languages (e.g. POJO)
+* Export json response to classes for most common languages (e.g. POJO)

-#### Blocked by upstream
-- Modular alert windows with action buttons
+* [blocked] Modular alert windows with action buttons
-- Buttons with icons
+* [blocked] Buttons with icons
-- Copy and paste for TextView and TextArea with standard shortcuts
+* [blocked] Copy and paste for TextView and TextArea with standard shortcuts

 ## License